Bacteria in Teeth Kids: How Parents Can Pass Harmful Oral Bacteria

 A Healthy Mouth for the Entire Family

 For example, if a parent washes off a pacifier or bottle nipple by placing the item in their own mouth, the bacteria present can hitch a ride and move onto the mouth of a child.
-If a parent has gum disease, this simple act can facilitate the transfer of harmful oral bacteria from their mouth to that of their child.
+If a parent has gum disease, this simple act can facilitate the transfer of harmful oral bacteria from their mouth to that of their child, impacting the health of their permanent teeth.

 Additionally, both members of the family should continue to receive regular dental care at our family dentistry in McKinney, TX.
 The American Academy of Pediatric Dentists recommends that parents schedule their child’s first dental appointment by the age of one.
 While this may seem like an early age for kids to visit the dentist, early appointments offer a variety of advantages.